Skip to main content

 Q: What if no one turns up to a callout?

-A: Really, seriously, massively unlikely, but if our communications centre dispatchers see we're not responding within the standard 5 minute target, they'll try to contact us to see if anyone is on station, sound the siren again or, failing that, attach a neighbouring brigade.
+A: Massively unlikely as we closely monitor our available crew numbers internally to make sure we're covered always, but if our communications centre dispatchers see we're not responding within the standard 5 minute target, they'll try to contact us to see if anyone is on station.
+Failing that, they'll attach a neighbouring brigade.
 We have a very slick comms system within Fire and Emergency NZ who will do everything they can to make sure someone turns up!

 Q: The ‘Jaws of Life’ must be interesting to use?

 A: They’re an amazing piece of equipment to use; they save lives and get people out of difficult situations.
-They're heavy!
-'Jaws of life' is a neat name, but we officially and simply call them ‘cutters’.
+They're heavy too!
+'Jaws of life' is a neat name, but we simply call them ‘cutters’.
 You can call them what you like, as long as they do what they're meant to!

 Q: Would you use salt water if putting a fire out near the sea? (question from an 8 year old)

-A: Sea/Salt water is a very last resort, but yes, we would if we were desperate.
-The salt water could potentially cause a fair bit of damage to our equipment, so we'd be more likely to use a hydrant - but if hydrants are not available, we'll use water from our trucks and tanker.
-If more resource is needed, we'll call in pumps and tankers from neighbouring brigades.
-If salt water does get used, we'd flush the pumps out thoroughly with fresh water when we get back to station after the call.
+A: Yes, we would if we were desperate.
+The salt water could potentially cause a fair bit of damage to our equipment, so we prefer to use a hydrant, natural fresh water source or water from trucks/tankers.
+If salt water does get used, we'd thoroughly clean out the pumps after the call.

 Q: What can I do with an expired, or useless fire extinguisher?